nautiyaldeepak/demo/README.md

 Again access the URL `http://127.0.0.1:8080`.
 Check if the updated content from Task 1 still exists.

 NOTE: The migration-script is written in such a manner that if the deployment if happening for the first time then it'll know that there is no migration necessary.

+## Task 3
+#### Potential Scaling Issues with Current Deployment
+Currently our php-fpm microservice is stateful, as the database is within the microservice itself.
+Due to this nature of the application it is impossible to scale the application hozizontally.
+The problem with horizontal scaling with current setup is that each replica of that microservice will have its own database.
+Therefore we can only have 1 replica of this microservice & it can only be scaled vertically & vertically scaling in this setup will bring challenges of its own.

+SOLUTION: In order to overcome this challenge we need to make our php-fpm microservice stateless.
+To do that we need to remove the database from within the application & manage it seperately.
+We can run a sqlite database as a stateful application on kubernetes or this application also allows us to use MYSQL & POSTGRES as well.
+We can also use AWS RDS managed service for database.
+Once we remove the database from the php-fpm microservice, the php-fpm microservice will become stateless. then it'll be possible to scale the application horizontally.
+Ofcourse, the php-fpm will access the external database using creds (database credentials will need to be updated in `.env` file).